pringyy/OGRE/INSTALLATIONGUIDE.md

 *  On your repository open the folder ['cs17-main/Website/Ogre/static/images/loginBackground'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/master/Website/Ogre/static/images/loginBackground)
 *  Here is where you can import your own images and remove the placeholder ones.
 *  They HAVE to be called 'bg' followed by a number between 1 and 5, e.g. 'bg2', 'bg3'.
-*  They also HAVE to be .jpg files and in the default configuration there MUST be 5 pictures.
+*  They also HAVE to be .jpg files and in the default configuration there **must** be 5 pictures.
-*  If you want to change the number of random pictures displayed navigate to []()
-*  Change the number on line to the number of images you have subract one, so if you have 20 images enter 19 here.
-*  WRITE MORE EXPLANATION

 **Configuration 4.6 (optional):** How to change API encryption keys
 *  On your Django Application open the file ['cs17-main/Website/Ogre/points/APIcalls.py'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/points/APIcalls.py).